Ireland Soccer and Sightseeing

 Day 10 Transfer to Glasgow airport, return flight

-Prices are based on departure from New York or Toronto, with 40 people traveling and do not include airport taxes or fuel surcharges which are approx. $ 250.00 - $ 350.00 per person.
+Prices are based on departure from New York, with 40 people traveling and do not include airport taxes or fuel surcharges which are approx. $ 250.00 - $ 350.00 per person.
 Contact us for a detailed price quote and itinerary.